 If you’re playing (virtual) host, it does take a little forward planning to put your rounds together.
 But the beauty of Christmas quizzes is there’s almost endless material, with so many great iconic traditions to get everyone’s brains in gear – from movies, music, adverts to food and even toys.

-Whether you’re playing with a group of adults, across generations or there’s lots of kids in the mix, we’ve got 25 brilliant ideas for Christmas quiz rounds to get you started, all of which can be played seamless via screen.
-With all of the inspiration you need for music rounds, picture rounds and more, start plotting out your quiz plan now and you’ll be everyone’s favourite quizmaster when the big day eventually rolls around.
+Whether you’re playing with a group of adults, across generations or there’s lots of kids in the mix, we’ve got 25 brilliant ideas for Christmas quiz rounds to get you started, all of which can be played seamlessly via screen.
+With all of the inspiration you need for music rounds, picture rounds and more, start plotting out your quiz plan now and you’ll be everyone’s favourite quizmaster when the big day rolls around.